geoserver/geoserver-history/doc/user/source/services/wfs.rst

 still used in places, and we will note where there are differences.
 However, the syntax will often remain the same.

-An important distinction must be made between WFS and Web Map Service (WMS), which refers to the sending and receiving of geographic information after it has been rendered as a digital image.
+An important distinction must be made between WFS and :ref:`wms`, which refers to the sending and receiving of geographic information after it has been rendered as a digital image.

 Benefits of WFS